Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 A Look at the Different Organizations That Hire Clinical Substance Use Disorder Counselors

 Job descriptions are written by employers.
-In the field of addiction counseling, who you are working for makes a huge difference in how you are spending your day as a clinical counselor.
+In the field of addiction counseling, who you work for makes a huge difference in how you spend your day as a clinical counselor.

 As a licensed clinical substance abuse counselor, you’ll have the right qualifications to work in any kind of treatment facility or therapy center.
 There are positions for clinical SUD counselors in hospitals, jails, and public health departments.
 Each setting offers a different slice of the many facets of substance abuse treatment.